-This page will start small and grow over time.
-If you know of links to cool and/or helpful information or videos, let us know!
+If you know of any other cool and/or helpful information or videos we can link to, let us know!

 As we've mentioned elsewhere on our site, Sheldon Brown was the man.
 His site is still a repository of more bike knowledge than most of us will ever know.